 Ecomatters is happy to announce the successful end of its participation in the Food 2020 project!
 Food 2020 is a European project that prepares the food sector in the Dutch-German border region for the year 2020.
 It facilitates cross-border cooperation between companies with experts and practical research organizations to stimulate technology transfer and innovation.
 The overall goal is to gradually build a model for a future-proof food industry in the INTERREG VA region and our part in the project fell within the Sustainable food production theme of the general project.

 Our role, the participants, and the experience

 Our involvement consisted of performing a Life Cycle Assessment (LCA) screening of the food products of food Small to Medium Enterprises (SMEs), in order to provide them with an indication of the environmental impact of their products.

-We got to know these SMEs and their chosen product for the LCA and drafting the models.
-In corporation we collected the relevant data from the SME’s internal operations, and then was drafted and modelled their systems for the LCA.
+We got to know these SMEs and their chosen product for the LCA and drafted the models.
+Incorporation we collected the relevant data from the SME’s internal operations and then drafted and modelled their systems for the LCA.
 In August last year, when we thought the project was close to an end according to our initial timeline, we were pleasantly surprised and got contacted by 3 new Dutch SMEs who were interested in joining the project!
 These SMEs included a catering company and two food packaging companies.
 The result-sharing session took place with the SMEs and our German partner in the project, DiL, and many expressed enjoyment in participating and getting insights about their products and services.

 At the moment, we are awaiting a visit to the production facility of one of the SMEs who kindly invited us to take a look at it!
-From Ecomatters part, we can consider the project to be finalized.
-We for sure enjoyed making the screening for these SMEs and supporting them into their sustainability journey and certainly hope to be able to contribute our expertise to more of these projects in the future.
+From Ecomatters’ part, we can consider the project to be finalised.
+We for sure enjoyed making screening these SMEs and supporting them in their sustainability journey and certainly hope to be able to contribute our expertise to more of these projects in the future.